No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 ## Extracting Subtitles from Hardcoded Videos

 Subtitles can be extracted from any hardcoded video with two simple programs: [VideoSubFinder](https://sourceforge.net/projects/videosubfinder/) and [SubtitleEdit](https://www.nikse.dk/subtitleedit).
-VideoSubFinder is used to export the frames as very clean images containing only the subtitles, then SubtitleEdit's built-in OCR function is used to transform that into perfectly timed subtitles.
+VideoSubFinder is used to export the frames as very clean images containing only the subtitles, then SubtitleEdit's built-in OCR function[^3] is used to transform that into perfectly timed subtitles.
 After running it, all that's left is to curate the results, clean it, and then it can be published and shared.

 ## Conclusion